-4 This is not the same thing as disaggregation.
-Please contact Corporate Procurement if there is any doubt about what this means.
+&lt;sup>2 This is not the same thing as disaggregation.
+Please contact Corporate Procurement if there is any doubt about whatthis means.

-- 2.2 If you are considering conducting interviews or receiving presentations you should discuss this with the Head of Procurement at the preparatory stage (also see CPRs 4.14-4.16). - 2.3 Before commencing any process to obtain any Supply having an estimated cost exceeding £25,000, the Service Director must consult with the Head of Procurement.
-The Head of Procurement must consider if any issues relating to the procurement may create risks that require consultation with the Solicitor to the Council and / or the Head of Internal Audit, and undertake these consultations as necessary. - 2.4 The Service Director must provide to the Head of Procurement information necessary to enable the Council to comply with EU Procurement Rules.
-The Head of Procurement is responsible for ensuring the appropriate placing of notices in the Official Journal of the European Union (OJEU) and Contract Finder.
-Such notices may only be placed by officers authorised to do so by the Head of Procurement. - 2.5 Consultation with suppliers in the relevant market is permitted but it must not prejudice any potential Supplier, and no technical advice may be sought or accepted from any supplier in relation to the preparation of any specification or contract documentation where this may distort competition, provide any unfair advantage or prejudice the equal treatment of all potential Suppliers. - 2.6 In preparing a Specification, the Service Director should consider how the procurement activity might meet the Councils wider policy and strategy but subject always to ensuring full compliance with EU and UK procurement legislation.
-In respect of contracts for services, Service Directors must also consider (a) how what is proposed to be procured might improve the economic, social and environmental well-being of Kirklees, (b) which proportionate actions (which must comply with the EU Procurement Rules) might be taken in the Procurement with a view to securing that improvement, and (c) whether any consultation might be needed to inform them in relation to 2.6(b). - 2.7 Where any Supplier is given possession of or access to any personal data, the Service Director must have regard to the Council's obligations as regards the Data Protection Legislation, any Information Commissioner's Office directions to the Council and the undertaking which the Chief Executive gave to the Information Commissioner in July 2011.
-The Service Director must follow the Council's Information Security Policy, in particular regarding contracting with data processors and sharing data, and consult with the Information Governance Team.
-The Service Director must ensure that: - A. the Supplier is verified as suitable to be trusted with the personal data before allowing the Supplier access to the data; - B. appropriate guarantees of the security of the personal data are included within a written contract; - C. the performance of the contract is appropriately monitored; - appropriate steps are taken to enforce the contract where the information security guarantees are not being met; - E. appropriate steps are taken to minimise as far as possible the impact of a breach of data security; - F. arrangements that appropriately deal with the transfer, return or deletion of the information at the end of the contract are established.
+- 1.3.2.3.
+Before commencing any process to obtain any Supply having an estimated cost exceeding £25,000, the Service Director must consult with the Head of Procurement.
+The Head of Procurement must consider if any issues relating to the procurement may create risks that require consultation with the Solicitor to the Council and-/-or the Head of Internal Audit, and undertake these consultations as necessary. - 1.4.2.4.
+The Service Director must provide to the Head of Procurement information necessary to enable the Council to comply with UKEU Procurement Rules.
+The Head of Procurement is responsible for ensuring the appropriate placing of notices in the UK's e-notification service, the Official Journal of the European Union (OJEU) Find A Tender Service (FTS) and Contract Finder.
+Such notices may only be placed by officers authorised to do so by the Head of Procurement. - 1.5.2.5.
+Consultation with suppliers in the relevant market is permitted but it must not prejudice any potential Supplier, and no technical advice may be sought or accepted from any supplier in relation to the preparation of any specification or contract documentation where this may distort competition, provide any unfair advantage or prejudice the equal treatment of all potential Suppliers. - 1.6.2.6.
+In preparing a Specification, the Service Director should consider how the procurement activity might meet the Councils wider policy and strategy but subject always to ensuring full compliance with EU-and-UK procurement legislation.
+In respect of contracts for services, Service Directors must also consider (ahow what is proposed to be procured might improve the economic, social and environmental wellbeing of Kirklees, (b) which proportionate actions (which must comply with the EU Procurement Rules) might be taken in the Procurement with a view to securing that improvement, and (c) whether any consultation might be needed to inform them in relation to 2.6(b). - 1.7.
+Where any Supplier is given possession of or access to any personal data, the Service Directormust have regard to the Council's obligations as regards the Data Protection Legislation. any

+1.8-2.7.
+Commissioner's Office directions to the Council and the undertaking which the Chief Executive gave to the Information Commissioner in July 2011.
+The Service Director must follow theCouncil's Information Security Policy, in particular regarding contracting with data processors, sharing data and consulting with the Information Governance Team.
+The Service Director must ensure that:

+1.8.1.2.7.1. the Supplier is verified as suitable to be trusted with the personal data before allowing the Supplier access to the data;

+1.8.2.2.7.2. \\appropriate guarantees of the security of the personal data are included within a written contract;